diyuanqiu/Software-Architecture/README.md

 The security is also taken care of the help of authentication module support.When makeing request, the request is made to the URL given and it could be a secure or non-secure URL.

 ## Key Drivers

 ### Usability

 Requests is designed to be the simplest way possible to make http calls which is easy to get started.

-### High Expansibility
+### High Augmentability

 Requests welcomes other contributors to update or advance content.

 ## Earliest Design Decisions

-1. Requests should be BDFL(Benevolent Dictator For Life), which when other contributors make contribution to the project, founders will consolidate all resources to build up requests.
+* Requests should be BDFL(Benevolent Dictator For Life), which when other contributors make contribution to the project, founders will consolidate all resources to build up requests.
-2. Requests should be able to handle concurrency problems.
+* Requests should be able to supports Python 2.6-2.7 and 3.x, and can should perfectly in PyPy.
+These editions are the most used today.
-3. Requests should be able to support python 3.x .
-4. Requests should have exhaustive unit tests.
+* Requests should be flexible, which we should insert a hook system in the project.
+The hook system is most often used in some process processing.
+This process often has many steps.
+These hook functions are often mounted in these steps to provide flexibility for adding additional operations.
+However, it may be hard to prepare and write.
+* Requests should be simple to use, which we should encapsulate the http methods one by one in the API.
+It may be cockamamie to realise but benifit the structure of our code.

-##### The first decision is the leadership strategy of Requests.
+#### The first decision is the leadership strategy of Requests.
 The other three decisions are the basic requirement of Requests.

+## Key StakeHolders

+### Business Manager

+Responsible for the functioning of the business/organizational entity that owns the system.
+Includes managerial/executive responsibility, responsibility for defining business processes, etc.

+#### Concerns:
+* Requests should be simpler and easier to use and understand than other Python modules for sending HTTP requests.
+* Requests should be open.

+### Integrator

+Responsible for taking individual components and integrating them, according to the architecture and system designs.

+#### Concerns:
+* Each components or parts of Requests should be neat and clear.

+### Customer

+Pays for the system and ensures its delivery.
+The customer often speaks for or represents the end user, especially in a government acquisition context.

+#### Concerns:
+* Requests should be easy to use and have exhaustive documentation for guiding.
+* Requests should be stable and not changes often.